Leopard cat: Taxonomy

 In the 1970s and 1980s, the Russian zoologists Geptner, Gromov and Baranova disagreed with this classification.
 They emphasized the differences of skins and skulls at their disposal and the ones originating in Southeast Asia, and coined the term Amur forest cat, which they regarded as a distinct species.
 In 1987, Chinese zoologists pointed out the affinity of leopard cats from northern China, Amur cats and leopard cats from southern latitudes.
 In view of the morphological similarities they did not support classifying the Amur cat as a species.

 Molecular analysis of 39 leopard cat tissue samples clearly showed three clades: a northern lineage and southern lineages 1 and 2.
-The northern lineage comprises leopard cats from Tsushima Islands, the Korean Peninsula, the continental Far East, Taiwan, and Iriomote Island.
+The northern lineage comprises leopard cats from Tsushima Island, the Korean Peninsula, the continental Far East, Taiwan, and Iriomote Island.
 Southern lineage 1, comprising Southeast Asian populations, showed higher genetic diversity.
 Southern lineage 2 is genetically distant from the other lineages.

 Following a revision of Felidae taxonomy in 2017, two leopard cat species are now recognised, based on molecular analyses, morphological differences, and biogeographic separation: